 Alternatively referred to as the MBP, the MacBook Pro is a slightly thicker and optionally larger laptop than the MacBook.
 With more robust internals, it is geared toward users who need their laptop to perform more intensive tasks like video editing.
 In 2011, the MacBook Pro was the first of Apple's computers to utilize their proprietary Thunderbolt port.

 The MacBook Air was introduced as an inexpensive, lightweight alternative to the MacBook.
 Consequently, the MacBook Air is the only model not available with a Retina Display.
-When it was first released, the MacBook Air was the thinnest and lightest of the MacBook lineup.
+When it was first released in January 2008, the MacBook Air was the thinnest and lightest of the MacBook lineup.